zecure/shadowd.zecure.org/content/overview/introduction.md

 ### Discreet protection

-Unlike many other web application firewalls Shadow Daemon does not completely block malicious requests.
+Unlike many other web application firewalls Shadow Daemon does not completely block malicious requests if possible.
 Instead it only filters out the dangerous parts of a request and lets it proceed afterwards.
 This makes attacks impossible, but does not unnecessary frustrate visitors in the case of false-positives.